GowthamArul/DataScience-Machine_Learning_Classifications/README.md

 *) Example: Combining votes from a pool of experts, each will bring their own experience and background to solve the problem resulting in a better outcome.

-# To Get Clear Understanding, Go throught the Power Points in each Classifications
+# To Get Clear Understanding, Go through the Power Points in each Classifications